kotsun32/GPT-2-Rebuilt-Refined/README.md

-Starting with https://www.youtube.com/watch?v=l8pRSuU81PU - Andrej Karpathy tutoral on making gpt 2 from scratch.

-I wanted to go through this extensive 4 hour tutorial to gain deep fundational knowlege on GPT.
-Open Ai release the source code for GPT 2 and it is light weight making it perfect tool to play with.
+ Open Ai released the source code for GPT 2 and it is light weight making it perfect tool to play with.

 WIP: